 - Do not feed our pet within 6 hours (some wait even longer) prior to departure.
 And no water for 2 hours before takeoff.

 - Make sure you have proper identification tags on him.
 This includes his name and ALL your information… including address and phone number.

 - You MUST provide an adequate crate for your dog to travel in.
-The crate must be big enough for Rover to stand in, free of any “debris,” and strong enough to withstand the rigors of travel.
+The crate must be big enough for Fido to stand in, free of any “debris,” and strong enough to withstand the rigors of travel.
 Be sure to check with your airline for more specific crate requirements.

 - Attach a note to the crate stating your dogs feeding and watering requirements in the event that your flight is delayed or diverted.